scramjetorg/platform-docs/README.md

 ## **1. Introduction**

-### **1.1 What is Scramjet Transform Hub (STH)**
+### **1.1 What is Scramjet Transform Hub**

-Scramjet Transform Hub can be treated both as data processing engine and execution platform for multiple sequences running on the same platform and performing various data processing tasks.
+Scramjet Transform Hub (STH) can be treated both as data processing engine and execution platform for multiple sequences running on the same platform and performing various data processing tasks.

 STH allows you to deploy and run multiple data processing apps called sequences.